EdgeGallery/community/Security WG/Tutorials/sonarqube tool.md

 Multiple SonarQube Plugins installed on the server, possibly including language, SCM, integration, authentication, and governance plugins
 One or more SonarScanners running on your Build / Continuous Integration Servers to analyze projects

-SonarQube Integration
+ **SonarQube Integration**

 The following schema shows how SonarQube integrates with other ALM tools and where the various components of SonarQube are used.
 ![输入图片说明](https://images.gitee.com/uploads/images/2020/0811/120903_98167d65_7785218.png "屏幕截图.png")

-Developers code in their IDEs and use [SonarLint](https://www.sonarlint.org/) to run local analysis.
+1.Developers code in their IDEs and use [SonarLint](https://www.sonarlint.org/) to run local analysis.

-Developers push their code into their favourite SCM : git, SVN, TFVC, ...
+2.Developers push their code into their favourite SCM : git, SVN, TFVC, ...

-The Continuous Integration Server triggers an automatic build, and the execution of the SonarScanner required to run the SonarQube analysis.
+3.The Continuous Integration Server triggers an automatic build, and the execution of the SonarScanner required to run the SonarQube analysis.

-The analysis report is sent to the SonarQube Server for processing.
+4.The analysis report is sent to the SonarQube Server for processing.

-SonarQube Server processes and stores the analysis report results in the SonarQube Database, and displays the results in the UI.
+5.SonarQube Server processes and stores the analysis report results in the SonarQube Database, and displays the results in the UI.

-Developers review, comment, challenge their Issues to manage and reduce their Technical Debt through the SonarQube UI.
+6.Developers review, comment, challenge their Issues to manage and reduce their Technical Debt through the SonarQube UI.

-Managers receive Reports from the analysis.
+7.Managers receive Reports from the analysis.
 Ops use APIs to automate configuration and extract data from SonarQube.
 Ops use JMX to monitor SonarQube Server.

 1. sonarLint
 2. soanrqube